 Unfortunately, it’s difficult to know exactly what you’re buying — but at least when you buy a bag of frozen shrimp at the grocery store, it will tell you the country of origin (usually in small print on the back).
 The Monterey Bay Aquarium’s Seafood Watch program has some guidance on shrimp selection, though I sometimes find their recommendations hard to figure out (how do you know if it’s “Farmed” or “Farmed in fully recirculating systems?”
 They don’t put that on the package!).
 The Safina Center has a helpful online seafood guide on shrimp that’s worth a look, too.

 If I can find it, I go with shrimp from the United States (wild or farmed both seem to pass muster), or wild shrimp from Canada.
 I’ll also look for third-party certifications, such as from the Marine Stewardship Council.
 Beyond that, I’ll just try to avoid any farmed shrimp from outside the United States, especially from Thailand and Vietnam.
-(According to this United States Department of Labor Report, children in Thailand are frequently put to work in the gruelling shrimp and seafood processing sector.
-See also this and this.)
+(According to this United States Department of Labor Report, children in Thailand are frequently put to work in the grueling shrimp and seafood processing sector.
+See also: this article.)

 But don’t let all this shrimp-sourcing talk get you down–thankfully there are good options out there, and the more we choose those, the better the options will continue to get.
 So go track down some good shrimp, pick up a container of Green Valley Organics Lactose-Free cream cheese (available at Whole Foods nationwide, or use this storefinder), and make this easy, delightful salad to bring along to your next party…or just keep it all to yourself!

 - 1 pound wild-caught shrimp uncooked, thawed, peeled and deveined

 - 4 ounces Green Valley Organics Lactose-Free cream cheese (1/2 container)